ephreal/rollbot/README.md

 ### Running bot with python

 Verify that you have the following installed:
-* python 3.6.x
+* python 3.7
 * discord.py

 If you don't have these, or you don't know if you do, continue on to the next section.

 #### Installing python and discord.py

-If you are on windows and need to install python, go here: <https://www.python.org/downloads/release/python-367/>
+If you are on windows and need to install python, go here: <https://www.python.org/downloads/release/python-373/>
-If you are on Linux, install python 3.6 from your repository.
-I don't know what distro you have, so I won't even speculate on the commands.
+If you are on Linux, install python 3.7 from your repository.
+I don't know what distro you have, so I won't speculate on the commands needed.
 If you are on Mac, I'm sorry.
 I have no idea how Mac's work.
-Going here should probably work though: <https://www.python.org/downloads/release/python-367/>
+Going here should probably work though: <https://www.python.org/downloads/release/python-373/>

 Follow the install instructions and make sure that pip is installed with python.